Old Prussian language: Evidence from other languages

-Further sources for Prussian words are Vernacularisms in the German dialects of East and West Prussia, as well as words of Old Curonian origin in Latvian and West-Baltic vernacularisms in Lithuanian and Belorussian.
+Further sources for Prussian words are Vernacularisms in the German dialects of East and West Prussia, as well as words of Old Curonian origin in Latvian and West-Baltic vernacularisms in Lithuanian and Belarusian.

 Vocabularies

 Two Prussian vocabularies are known.
 The older one by Simon Grunau (Simon Grunovius), a historian of the Teutonic Knights, encompasses 100 words (in strongly varying versions).
 He also recorded an expression: sta nossen rickie, nossen rickie ('This (is) our lord, our lord').
 The vocabulary is part of the Preussische Chronik written c.
 1517–1526.

 The second one is the so-called Elbing Vocabulary, which consists of 802 thematically sorted words and their German equivalents.
 Peter Holcwesscher from Marienburg copied the manuscript around 1400; the original dates from the beginning of the 14th or the end of the 13th century.
 It was found in 1825 by Fr Neumann among other manuscripts acquired by him from the heritage of the Elbing merchant A. Grübnau; it was thus dubbed the Codex Neumannianus.